Hackerscape/Hackerscape/README.md

 This is a list of things that are either broken, have an issue or will be Implemented at some time.
 A few of these I have some awesome ideas for and will go into detail in description.

- Markup : * NPC Animations
+* NPC Animations
      * Found quite a few animations that are definately shoddy implementation.
 The attack animation seems to be warped sprites.
      * Barrows Mini-game
           * Need to add a "Kill Count" to the screen so that people know how many of the brothers they have killed.
-			    * There is alse an issue when you enter one of the tombs, upon leaving the mini-map no longer works.
+               * There is also an issue when you enter one of the tombs, upon leaving the mini-map no longer works.
 Will need to fix this.
      * Shops
           * I am going to completely redisign the shops to better represent an economic environment.
 Prices are currently all over the place and shops seem to be missing some key items.
      * Hunter
           * This skill needs some serious work, as well as the hunter skilling zone- going to be some big changes here.
      * Drop Tables
           * Will need to sompletely rewrite drop tables to better suite the economy in-mind.
      * God Wars
           * Will need to rewrite a bit of this to add the "Followers" of the gods and setup a required amount of kills before being able to enter the gods room.
-		  * PC
+     * Pest Control
           * Pest control needs a bit of work, very lazy version was included in the source.
 Portals need to be added to their respective locations and NPC Summoning needs to be added.
      * Summoning Skill